CH-Shea/Organic-Matter-Supply-Model/README.md

 The model description is currently submitted and being considered for publication.

 Follow these steps to run the code.
 1. Ensure R Studio is properly installed on your machine.
+Documentation on how to download and install RStudio can be found here: https://docs.posit.co/ide/user/ide/get-started/
+2. Ensure that JAGS software for running MCMC is properly installed on your machine.
+Documentation on how to download and install JAGS can be found here: https://mcmc-jags.sourceforge.io/
-2. Download and unzip the file directory in this repository.
+3. Download and unzip the file directory in this repository.
-3. Open the R Project file titled "Organic-Matter-Supply-Model.Rproj".
+4. Open the R Project file titled "Organic-Matter-Supply-Model.Rproj".
-4. To insure all necessary r packages are installed, navigate to the console and run the following command:
+5. To insure all necessary r packages are installed, navigate to the console and run the following command:
       > source("install_packages.R")
-5. Open and run/knit any of the included .rmd files.
+6. Open and run/knit any of the included .rmd files.

 OMSM_ALOHA_sim-zoops....rmd files contain OMSM model runs using simulated zooplankton data based on AA-CSIA data from particles collected at Station ALOHA.
 These documents rely on many functions stored in the "Functions" and "Utilities" folders.
 - The base version treats Phe as a conservative tracer, though Phe fractionates during zooplankton data simulation.